kubermatic/docs/content/kubeone/v1.5/tutorials/how-to-contribute-to-kubeone/_index.en.md

 *   Fork the repository on [GitHub](https://github.com/kubermatic/kubeone)
-*   Create a topic branch from where you want to base your work (usually master)
+*   Create a topic branch from where you want to base your work (usually main)
 *   Make commits of logical units
 *   Make sure your commit messages are in the proper format
 *   Push your changes to the topic branch in your fork repository
 *   Make sure the tests pass and add any new tests as appropriate
 *   Submit a pull request to the original repository
 *   Assign a reviewer if you wish and wait for the PR to be reviewed
-*   If everything works fine, your PR will be merged into the project's master branch
+*   If everything works fine, your PR will be merged into the project's main branch

 Congratulations!
 You have successfully contributed to the Kubermatic KubeOne project.

 ## Communication Channels

 If you encounter a problem, you can [file an issue](https://github.com/kubermatic/kubeone/issues) in the repository on GitHub or talk to us on [GitHub](https://github.com/kubermatic/kubeone/discussions), [#kubermatic slack channel](https://kubernetes.slack.com/messages/CNEV2UMT7), and also through our [forum link](https://forum.kubermatic.com/c/kubeone/7).
 You can register on [Kubernetes slack here](http://slack.k8s.io/).
 In case of complex issues, we can set up video meetings for resolution.

 Thank you for your contributions!